Package 'varhandle'

 Value

-The function prvides a data.frame (in case summary argument is set to TRUE) containing column or row index, name, number_of_NAs and ratio_of_NA.
+The function provides a data.frame (in case summary argument is set to TRUE) containing column or row index, name, number_of_NAs and ratio_of_NA.
 In case the function does not find any NA, it will return NULL in case it need to be checked by is.null().

 The barplot generated by this function is presenting column names or row names which contain NAs with their NA ratio to the total number of items in that row or column.
 The plot also colors the bars based on their NA ratio: * Gray less than and equal to 10% * Yellow for >10% and <30% * Orange for >30% and <50% * Red for >50% The plot also has horizontal lines at 10%, 20%, 30% and 50% to make the plot easier to read.